-- No gum chewing! - Listen carefully to what the recruiter has to say - Avoid using filler words such as "um," "like" and "you know" - Demonstrate confidence through your body language and voice - Offer a resume and be able to speak to it - Ask for a business card so you can follow up - Never ask a recruiter what their company does.
-You should know - Have fun!
+- No gum chewing! - Listen carefully to what the recruiter has to say - Avoid using filler words such as "um," "like" and "you know" - Demonstrate confidence through your body language and voice - Offer a resume and be able to speak to it - Employers may not keep your resume.
+They may encourage you to upload the resume to the company website or to email the recruiter directly as part of their internal process.
+This does not mean that the employer is not interested. - Ask for a business card so you can follow up - Never ask a recruiter what their company does; you should know - Attend other Career Fairs nearby! - Have fun!